knpwrs/Learning-CPlusPlus/README.md

 Modern C++].
 Beyond what the books cover, I am also going to be using [CLion], [CMake], [Travis], and [Google Test] along my educational journey.

+## Background

+C++ was actually the first "real" language I learned back in High School.
+I never got into the really advanced topics, however, and I started using Java as my primary language in college before moving on to Scala and then JavaScript.
+One of my friends has been raving about how awesome C++14 is so I decided to give it a go.

 ## License

 Most of the code will be out of the books with possibly a few modifications here